-Take-home points: reach for those matches and do not put oil in the fire.
+Take-home points: reach for those matches but don’t put oil in the fire.

-The words “thank you” are among the first and last ones to ever come out of an interpreter’s mouth in the booth.
-They are also the first and last words interpreters will hear as speakers open and close their presentations.
+The words “thank you” are among the first and last ones to ever come out of an interpreter’s mouth.
+They are also the first and last words interpreters will hear as speakers open and close their talks.
 Repetition alone should have by now engraved in our brains the self-evident truth that appreciation ought to precede and succeed all of our actions.
-Sadly, however, that awareness is lost to many among us once we step out of our glassy working cubicles, and many interpreters leave those powerful words unsaid.
+Sadly, however, that awareness is lost to many among us, and many interpreters leave those powerful words unsaid.

 These colleagues waste a golden opportunity to experience a superior emotion and the promise of more good things to come.
 They overlook and eventually banalize the many blessings involved in bringing another day of work to fruition.
 They deny themselves the gift of joy and snap back into anxious anticipation for what tomorrow will bring.
 And tomorrow keeps bringing more of the same.

-Unless you cannot possibly accommodate any more prosperity or happiness than you have currently, you may consider increasing your thankfulness.
+Consider increasing your thankfulness.
 Train yourself to feel grateful for—not entitled to—the offers of work you get.
 Acknowledge them with gratitude or decline with grace.
 Reinforce the behavior you want to see more of.
 Make it a habit to send a thank-you note to those who help you materialize the wonderful life you create for yourself in your chosen field.
-The trick is doing it sincerely, with conviction yet without the expectation of receiving anything in return.
+Do it with conviction yet without the expectation of receiving anything in return.
 No need to get carried away or say much.
 Those two simple words will do.

 Take-home point: just say the words.

 Interpreting is a communications business.
 As an interpreter, you are part of a broader conversation, and complete neutrality remains a lofty yet elusive aspiration.
-Try as you might, you cannot help but bring into the picture some of your true essence.
+Try as you might, you can’t help but bring into the picture some of your true essence.
 It will show through in your intonation, your word choice, and even the length of your pauses.
-You are certainly not at liberty to share your opinions in the booth, but the interaction will be different because of you.
-That is okay, but only as long as you can shift the focus away from you.
+You’re certainly not at liberty to share your opinions in the booth, but the interaction will be different because of you.
+That’s okay, but only as long as you can shift the focus away from you.

 | | |